eulerkochy/awesome-reading-materials/README.md

 12. Visualizing Higher-Layer Features of a Deep Network, Yoshua Bengio et.al
 13. Tensor Programs II: Neural Tangent Kernel for Any Architecture: https://arxiv.org/abs/2006.14548
 14. Mean Field Residual Networks: On the Edge of Chaos: https://arxiv.org/abs/1712.08969
+15. An Artificial Neuron Implemented on an Actual Quantum Processor: https://arxiv.org/abs/1811.02266
+16. A Survey of Neuromorphic Computing and NeuralNetworks in Hardware: https://arxiv.org/abs/1705.06963

 ## Articles